-This busy and popular section of Ableize highlights UK rugby clubs and information on rugby for the disabled sport enthusiast.
+ABLEize highlights wheelchair rugby clubs and information on rugby for the disabled sport enthusiast.
 Wheelchair rugby is a team sport for athletes with a disability.
-Developed in Canada in the late 1970s, it is currently practiced in over twenty countries around the world and is a disabled Paralympic sport that has become more popular after the 2012 London Paralympics where many people witnessed wheelchair rugby for the first time, mostly with a dropped jaw and a look of sheer amazement.
+Developed in Canada in the late 1970s, it is currently practiced in over twenty countries around the world and is a wheelchair Paralympic sport that has become more popular after the 2012 London Paralympics where many people witnessed wheelchair rugby for the first time, mostly with a dropped jaw and a look of sheer amazement.

 Wheelchair rugby is played indoors on a hardwood court.
 The rules include elements of wheelchair basketball, ice hockey, and handball.
-It is a contact sport and physical contact between wheelchairs is an integral part of the game, wheelchair rugby is also called "Murderball" anybody that has seen wheelchair rugby in full flow will fully understand why.
-Browse this section to find UK clubs, associations and services relating to wheelchair rugby.
+It is very much a contact sport and physical contact between wheelchairs is an integral part of the game, wheelchair rugby is also called “Murderball” anybody that has seen wheelchair rugby in full flow will fully understand why the name “Murderball is appropriate.
+Browse this section to find UK based wheelchair clubs, associations and services relating to wheelchair rugby.

 Currently Scotland’s only wheelchair rugby club also a registered charity print details the club in the future matches and also a promotional team video.

 Dundee rugby club for wheelchair users providing details of the club, members and how to get involved along with images, contact details and results.

 Providing details of wheelchair rugby within the Paralympics along with information about the sport, representing teams and how to get involved.

 A comprehensive site for wheelchair rugby lovers with details of the sport, video clips and latest news a long with a calendar of future games.

 Currently playing in the UK league.
 View video clips training and match times with club contacts and rules of the game.